Gilbertindustries/Librecut/README.md

 You CANNOT revert to the original firmware.

+The flashing process DESTROYS the original firmware!
+There is no documented way to reinstall it.

 Librecut will render your cartridges USELESS with the device!

 Failed installation of Librecut may render your device USELESS!